-The term environment is defined as the domain in which disease-causing agents may exist, survive, or originate; it consists of "[a]ll that which is external to the individual human host."12 The host is "[a] person or other living animal, including birds and arthropods, that affords subsistence or lodgment to an infectious agent under natural conditions."12 A human host is a person who is afflicted with a disease; or, from the epidemiologic perspective, the term host denotes an affected group or population.
-An agent (of disease) refers to a factor-such as a microorganism, chemical substance, or form of radiation-whose presence, excessive presence, or (in deficiency diseases) relative absence is essential for the occurrence of a disease.
-A disease may have a single agent, a number of independent alternative agents (at least one of which must be present), or a complex of two or more factors whose combined presence is essential for the development of the disease.
-12
+The term environment is defined as the domain in which disease-causing agents may exist, survive, or originate; it consists of "[a]ll that which is external to the individual human host."12 The host is "[a] person or other living animal, including birds and arthropods, that affords subsistence or lodgment to an INFECTIOUS AGENT under natural conditions."12 A human host is a person who is afflicted with a disease; or, from the epidemiologic perspective, the term host denotes an affected group or population.
+An agent (of disease) refers to

+... a factor (e.g., a microorganism, chemical substance, form of radiation, mechanical, behavioral, social agent or process) whose presence, excessive presence, or (in deficiency diseases) relative absence is essential for the occurrence of a disease.
+A disease may have a single agent, a number of independent alternative agents (at least one of which must be present), or a complex of two or more factors whose combined presence is essential for or contributes to the development of the disease or other outcome.12